 The President leads on the NUS Scotland Priority Campaign.
 These are traditionally issues which are particularly important to students, such as access to college and university, college and university funding, student finance, and how colleges and universities are run.

-The Vice-President (Education) leads on the NUS Scotland Education Campaign.
+The Deputy President leads on the NUS Scotland Education Campaign.
 This is all about the educational part of your experience at college or university (or wherever you study!).
 They work to improve students’ experiences throughout their education and to make sure students’ views can make a real difference to decisions in their colleges and universities.

 The Vice-President (Communities) leads on the NUS Scotland Communities Campaign, which is where NUS Scotland works to improve the lives of students as members of society.